 Get auditory filter bank

-The auditory filter bank contains a set of bandpass filters that are used to extract the cepstral features from an audio signal.
-The cepstral features include cepstral coefficients (
+The auditory filter bank contains a set of bandpass filters.
+The

 getFilters function returns the auditory filter bank and the corresponding frequency bins.